nyu-mll/SQuALITY/data/human-eval/README.md

 ```

-For more details on the evluation was run, what instructions what propvided to reviewers, etc., please consult our paper and its appendix.
+For more details on the evluation was run, what instructions were provided to reviewers, etc., please consult our paper and its appendix.
+Feel free to contact Alex Wang (wangalexc _at_ gmail) or open an issue if you have further questions or comments.